Viviparidae

-Viviparidae, sometimes known as the river snails or mystery snails, are a family of large operculate freshwater snails, aquatic gastropod mollusks.

-This family is classified in the informal group Architaenioglossa according to the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005.
+Viviparidae, commonly called river snails or mystery snails, are a family of freshwater snails with gills and a protective lid (operculum).
+Recent studies show that their family tree is more complex than expected, with genetic evidence suggesting some species don't fit neatly into traditional groups.
+These snails are found in lakes and rivers across Europe, Asia, and parts of North America, where some, like Cipangopaludina japonica, have spread as invasive species thanks to their ability to adapt.

 Distribution

 This family occurs nearly worldwide in temperate and tropical regions, with the exception that they are absent from South America.

 There are two genera of Viviparidae in Africa: Bellamya and Neothauma.

 The oldest known vivparid is Viviparus langtonensis from the Middle Jurassic of England.
 The oldest records from the Southern Hemisphere is from the Late Jurassic Talbragar fossil beds of Australia.